 El Paso is serious about curbing its drunk driving problem.
 In 2013, El Paso police made 2,700 arrests for suspicion of Driving While Intoxicated.
 One third of these drivers were repeat offenders with three or more previous DWI convictions.

 A DWI conviction may require you to obtain an SR-22 form.
 Get a quote and we'll connect you with local agents from top companies that specialize in El Paso DWI insurance.

 El Paso officials reported 16,449 car crashes in 2017.
 These crashes resulted in 6,219 injuries, 219 of them serious.

 El Paso reported 737 crashes involving alcohol or drugs in 2017.
 These accidents caused 360 injuries and 12 fatalities involving impaired drivers.

 El Paso Police reported 60 fatal collisions in 2016 resulting in 65 deaths in motor vehicle crashes.

-Are you looking for cheap car insurance?
-Discounts are one of the best ways to lower your insurance rates.
-These are some of the many auto insurance discounts available to drivers in El Paso, TX depending on your carrier.
+Are you looking for more affordable car insurance coverage?
+Discounts are one of the best ways to lower your rates.
+These are some of the many auto insurance discounts available to drivers in El Paso, TX.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.